My biggest problem is my hair staying locked! Can you tell me why my locs are always frizzy?!

 Also, while you’re exercising, be sure to compress your hair, fully dry it afterwards, and use a scalp refresher to cleanse and hydrate the hair.
 If that was a loaded statement, head over to the “secrets no one told you about working out with locs” article for more details.

 I hope these tips were helpful in understanding why your locs are always frizzy.
-Now, if you’re looking for ways to control the frizz, be sure to join the mailing list for the upcoming article “5 Ways To Control Frizz“!
+Now, if you’re looking for ways to control the frizz, be sure to check out the next article, “5 Ways To Control Frizz“!